jj1bdx/airspy-fmradion/README.md

 ### Audio downsampling is now performed by libsoxr

-* Output of FM demodulator is downsampled by libsoxr
+* Output of FM demodulator is downsampled by libsoxr to 192kHz
+* Output of the stereo decoder is downsampled by libsoxr to 48kHz
 * Quality: `SOXR_HQ` (`SOXR_VHQ` is overkill)
-* FM demodulator data is now buffered to 8192 samples so that the output of the audio downsampler doesn't get stuck
 * 19kHz cut LPF implemented for post-processing libsoxr output

 ## No-goals